 The theme of prophecy, the doctrine of the 144,000, end-time calculations, Armageddon, and the Witnesses' denial of hell are all considered in the Historical Dictionary of Jehovah's Witnesses, which contains a chronology, an introductory essay, a bibliography, and 250 cross-referenced dictionary entries relating to key people and concepts.

 The Historical Dictionary of Jehovah's Witnesses [eBook]

-A link to download this Digital product will be available instantly in the Thank You page of the checkout and in a follow-up invoice email.
-All media can be stored and accessed for personal use on multiple devices without viewing restrictions.
+A link to download this DIGITAL product will be available instantly on the Thank You page following checkout and in a subsequent invoice email.